 - You are open-minded for new research, eager to learn more and fit to teamwork.

-- You are fluent in English, and possibly in French.
+- You are fluent in English, and possibly in French/Dutch.

 More information?
-Do not hesitate to contact me via Email (available in this website)
+Do not hesitate to contact me via Email (see below)

 - Application letter (1 to 2 A4 pages)